Water’s Edge resident tests positive for COVID-19

-On Wednesday, May 27, it was confirmed that a resident living in Water’s Edge Care Center in Hayward has tested positive for the novel coronavirus (COVID-19).
+It was confirmed that a resident living in Water’s Edge Care Center in Hayward has tested positive for the novel coronavirus (COVID-19) on Wednesday, May 27.
 This is the facility’s first case and a direct result of facility-wide testing that was performed last week as part of a statewide goal to test all nursing home residents and staff in the month of May.

 Water’s Edge Senior Living Community consists of 40 independent and assisted living apartments and 50 private, skilled nursing units.
 Water’s Edge is attached to Hayward Area Memorial Hospital.
 The person who tested positive for COVID-19 normally resides in the skilled nursing unit area.